[Updated version from the original 2017 article]

 Why is it important to protect your work?

-Last year, Pixsy surveyed over 800 members of the photographic community about how their images were used — or misused — online.
+A couple of years ago, Pixsy surveyed over 800 members of the photographic community about how their images were used — or misused — online.
 These findings were published as “The State of Image Theft 2016”, released through Facebook and Twitter, as well as photography blogs.

 The most startling statistic: 64% of photographers experienced image theft (at least once) in 2016.